gabrieleilertsen/briefmatch/README.md

   2. Middlebury .flo format, which also stores binary floating points.
 The format can be read in C++ and Matlab using the flowIO code provided at the [Middlebury benchmark webpage](http://vision.middlebury.edu/flow/data/).
   3. 8-bit color png images.
-The flow directions are encoded by color, and magnitudes by color saturation.
-The `--vis_max_motion` parameter can be used to scale this value to have maximum saturation and clamp all values above.
+The flow directions are encoded by hue, and magnitudes by color saturation.
+The `--vis_max_motion` parameter can be used to scale the specified value to have maximum saturation and clamp all values above.

 ### Examples
-Following are three examples of different quality/speed trade-offs:
+Following are three examples of different quality/speed trade-offs, that use the RubberWhale sequence from the [Middlebury benchmark training data](http://vision.middlebury.edu/flow/data/):

 * Faster (lower quality):
   `./briefmatch --input data/RubberWhale/frame%02d.png --frames 7:14 --output output/flow%02d.png --up-sampling-x 1.5 --up-sampling-y 1.5 --feature_length 32`